The dynamics of holomorphic correspondences of P^1: invariant measures and the normality set: More definitions and statement of results

 The arguments preceding \eqref{E:pullbackDirac2} continue to be valid if, in \eqref{E:pullbackDirac1}, $\delta_x$ is replaced by $\mu$, a finite, positive Borel measure on $X$.

 The push-forward of a current $S$ by $F$ is defined by the equation $F_*(S):=(\eff)^*(S)$ whenever the latter makes sense.

 We define two numbers that are essential to the statement of our theorems.
 With $F$ as above, let $d_1(F)$ denote the generic number of preimages under $F$ of a point in $\pro$, counted according to multiplicity.
-What we mean by ``counted according to multiplicity'' --- $\OM$ being any Zariski-open set of the form discussed prior to the equation \eqref{E:pullbackDirac2}, and the $1$-chain $\corr$ having the representation \eqref{E:stdForm} --- is the number
+More rigorously, this means --- $\OM$ being any Zariski-open set of the type described prior to the equation \eqref{E:pullbackDirac2} --- that

 which is independent of the choice of $y\in \OM$.
 In other words, $d_1(F)$ is the {\em topological degree of $F$}, often denoted as $d_{top}(F)$.
 Define $d_0(F):=d_{top}(\eff)$.